jexnator/starter-academic/content/post/2024/5/index.md

 In a Teams call with Dino about a school project, I was able to share with him my progress and the challenges I was facing both internally and in school.
 This interaction was very valuable for me.

 ## What will I do different from now?
 Reflecting on the past week has shown me that I can improve my approach to tasks.
-I sometimes tend to spend too much time on details and I lose power over prioritizing tasks because I care about completing tasks successfully.
+Sometimes I tend to spend too much time on details and I lose prioritization of tasks because I personally care about finishing mine, to get things done.
 While this attention to detail is sometimes beneficial, it can also lead to inefficiency.
-In the future, I want to improve my decision-making process in terms of prioritizing tasks and knowing when to delegate, inform or get help.
+In the future, I want to improve my decision making in terms of prioritizing tasks and knowing when to delegate, inform or get help from others.

 <br>
 <div style="padding: 18px; padding-top: 10px; color: #eee; background-color: #3c3c3c; border-radius: 10px; box-shadow: 0 4px 8px rgba(0,0,0,0.2);">